Brain and Nervous System Cancers

 Article Translations: (Spanish)

-Cancers of the brain and nervous system are the second most common type of childhood cancer, after leukemia (cancer of the blood or bone marrow).
+Cancers of the brain and nervous system are the most common type of childhood cancer.
+When discovered early, these cancers often can be cured.

-When discovered early, cancers of the brain and nervous system are usually treatable.
-There are many different types, and doctors categorized them according to where the tumors are located, the type of cells involved, and how quickly they grow.
+There are many different types of brain and nervous system cancers, and doctors categorize them based on where the tumors are, the type of cells involved, and how quickly they grow.

 Brain Stem Glioma

-The brain stem, located deep in the back of the brain, consists of the midbrain, pons, and medulla.
-These structures coordinate all of the brain's messages.
-They also control many of the body's autonomic functions (the autonomic nervous system is responsible for controlling many of the body processes we almost never need to think about, like breathing, digestion, sweating, and shivering).
+The brain stem, located deep in the back of the brain, is made up of the midbrain, pons, and medulla.
+These parts of the brain control the body's autonomic nervous system (which is responsible for controlling body processes like breathing, digesting, sweating, and shivering).

 A tumor that develops in any area of the brain stem is called a brain stem glioma.
-Tumors that occur in the pons (pontine gliomas) are the most common but are often the most difficult to treat.
-Tumors that occur in the midbrain and medulla are less common but usually more easily treated.
+Tumors in the pons are called pontine gliomas (or diffuse intrinsic pontine gliomas, DIPG).
+Pontine gliomas are the most common brain stem gliomas, and also the most difficult to treat.
+Tumors in the midbrain and medulla are less common, but usually easier to treat.

-Symptoms of a pontine glioma may come on suddenly and worsen very quickly.
-These may include:
+Symptoms of a pontine glioma may start suddenly and get worse very quickly.
+These can include:

 - double vision